ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/clickpipes/secure-kinesis.md

 ## Introduction

 Before diving into the setup for secure Kinesis access, it's important to understand the mechanism.
-Here's an overview of how ClickHouse services can access Amazon Kinesis streams by assuming a role within customers' AWS accounts.
+Here's an overview of how ClickPipes can access Amazon Kinesis streams by assuming a role within customers' AWS accounts.

 ![securekinesis](@site/docs/en/integrations/data-ingestion/clickpipes/images/securekinesis.jpg)